Abelique

 Learn & compound

-Playbooks emerge.
+Coordination recipes emerge.
 Welcome Wagon for new neighbours.
 Skill Share for swapping expertise.

 Success Metrics